Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 The *Financial account takeover* tab displays all receipts with **Released** status.
 An extra column displaying checkboxes is added.

 - [x] (Checkbox)
-Mark the checkbox in the column header to select all receipts listed.
-Mark the checkbox in one or more individual receipts to take over only the selected ones.
+Click the checkbox in the column header to select all receipts listed.
+Click the checkbox in one or more individual receipts to take over only the selected ones.

 When selecting a receipt, changes can still be made before takeover.
 For detailed information about booking supplier receipts, see [Book a supplier receipt](/RetailSuiteAccounting/Operation/10_ManageREceipts.md#book-a-supplier-receipt).